asmr-hex/grid/notes.md

 ## Implementation ideas (satisfying above requirements)
 ### First of all, what would the High Frequency State look like on its own (not nested)?
 * use actions: we want to be able to send actions to it to update it. we could use the match logic similar to what reducers use i think. in this case, each "reducer" function will just directly mutate the High Frequency State of interest rather than propogating the actions to substates.
-(AN ASSUMPTION HERE IS THAT THE VARIANT-STYLE "REDUCERS" (USING MATCH) ARE EFFICIENT ENOUGH TO HANDLE HIG FREQUENCY UPDATES...SHOULD BENCHMARK THIS).
+(AN ASSUMPTION HERE IS THAT THE VARIANT-STYLE "REDUCERS" (USING MATCH) ARE EFFICIENT ENOUGH TO HANDLE HIG FREQUENCY UPDATES...SHOULD BENCHMARK THIS). importantly, there should be *no* nested states in high frequency states! it should be a flat hierarchy since traversinng a dag for high frequency operations is costly!
 ``` c++

 namespace high_frequency {